gsassatelli/explainable-rl/README.md

-# explainable-RL

-- main: merge into this branch after checkpoints with DataSparq
-- dev: merge into this branch after task branch has been approved by peers

-Create one branch per Jira task.

 ## Quick Guide on using the Sphinx Documentation
 The documentation of the explainable-RL package first release has already been created and resided in ``explainable-RL/documentation/_build/html/<page_name>.html``.